Paradiski

 • The Inversens red run: this former off-piste run is the second longest run in La Plagne.

-• The Mont de la Guerre red run: for almost 5 km you can enjoy one of the most incredible views in the resort!
-Be careful though, as some parts are quite steep.
+• The Mont de la Guerre red run: For almost 5 km, you can enjoy one of the most incredible views in the resort!
+Be careful, though, as some parts are quite steep.

-• L'Aiguille Rouge: with a 2,000 metre descent from the Varet glacier and a 7 km descent, this is the longest run in the resort.
+• L'Aiguille Rouge: with a 2,000-metre descent from the Varet glacier and a 7 km descent, this is the longest run in the resort.
 Alternating black and red runs, it starts at 3,226 metres and finishes at 1,200 metres in the village of Villaroger.

 With children